Setup BeamXR Package

 menu in your Unity window.

-You can quickly add the required prefabs to your scene by navigating to BeamXR > Prefabs > Core > Add Streaming Prefab
+You can quickly add the required prefabs to your scene by navigating to BeamXR > Prefabs > Core > Add BeamXR

 to your scene.
 Both of these are the bare minimum required for using BeamXR.

-The Streaming Manager is the heart of the BeamXR system.
-It controls everything from starting streams, to reporting statuses, to account authentication.
+The Beam Manager is the heart of the BeamXR system.
+It controls everything from starting streams and recordings, to reporting statuses, to account authentication.

-The Streaming Manager is bundled alongside a BeamUnityEvents
+The Beam Manager is bundled alongside a BeamUnityEvents

 script, which should provide every type of event you should need within your game.
 It is highly recommended to subscribe to these events, instead of repeatedly polling the manager.

-For a more detailed overview and explanation of the Streaming Manager, please refer to it's dedicated page.
-SDK Guides > Core > Streaming Manager
+For a more detailed overview and explanation of the Beam Manager, please refer to it's dedicated page.
+SDK Guides > Core > Beam Manager

 Your First Stream